Mobile push notifications

 Campaign Tracking

 Mobile push campaigns generate campaign events with action_type = mobile notification for all customers in the campaign audience, covering actions from the push being sent from Bloomreach Engagement to the customer's device receiving or the customer clicking the push.
-The delivered status attribute in the campaign event is tracked immediately after the push notification delivery to the device.
+The delivered status attribute in the campaign event is tracked immediately after the push notification is delivered to the device.
 The full structure of the campaign events can be found in the System events article.

 🚧